helidon-io/helidon/docs/modules/metrics/metrics.md

 ordinary meter tags:

 1. Choose an integration-owned tag name and values.
 2. Provide a [`MeterBuilderCustomizer`][meter-builder-customizer] service.
-Use
-   `customize(Meter.Builder)` for meters registered without origin information.
+   Override `customize(Meter.Builder)` and inspect `Meter.Builder.origin()` to
-   Override `customize(Meter.Builder, String)` to select a tag value based on the fully-qualified name of the type which originated a meter.
+   select a tag value based on the fully-qualified name of the type which originated a meter.
 Helidon supplies the provider class name automatically for meters contributed by a `MetersProvider`.
 3. Create the tag using `MetricsFactory.tagCreate` and add it to the builder before registration.
-For other origin-aware registrations, use `MeterRegistry.getOrCreate(builder, origin)`.
+Other meter producers can provide origin information using `Meter.Builder.origin(String)` and then register the builder using `MeterRegistry.getOrCreate(builder)`.
 Do not use the deprecated scope methods.
 4. Translate any integration-specific selection into a tag-selection map and pass it to the provider-neutral [`MeterRegistryFormatterProvider.formatter`][formatter-provider] overload.